retrocomputacion/retrobbs/readme.md

 - Text file transfer: Process different text formats (*ASCII* or *PETSCII*) and send it to the computer in pages.

-- Image conversion and display: Supports conversion of *GIF*, *PNG*, *JPG* file formats to C64 HiRes or Multicolor, also supports Koala Painter, Advanced Art Studio, Doodle! and Art Studio native file formats.
+- Image conversion and display: Supports conversion of *GIF*, *PNG*, *JPG* file formats to C64 Hires or Multicolor, also supports Koala Painter, Advanced Art Studio, Doodle! and Art Studio native file formats.
 Images larger than 320x200 pixels are resized and cropped for best fit.
 This functionality can be used from plug-ins.

 - PCM audio streaming: *WAV* and *MP3* files are converted to 4-bit 11520Hz PCM audio streams on the fly.
 Metadata is supported and displayed.